grpc-queue/grpc-queue/README.md

 example: `main|0.log|6`

+**x.log:** file to store the messages of an partition, the first 4 bytes tells how much bytes the message + \n has

 TODO:
 * figure out how gestreams is supposed to work
 * figure out how and when to perform logfiles cleanup